 While making this recipe, I had the thought "they're all going to think you're crazy!" running through my head.
 So whether or not that's true, I hope you'll read on to discover to unique beauty of these Lacto-Fermented Cinnamon Apples.

 I began a new series on Fermented Foods last week with the introduction of my absolute favorite sauerkraut recipe with garlic, cumin, and celery salt.
-And if you haven't read it yet on The Blackboard, I go into even more detail on how and why fermented foods are so great for your GI in this post.
+And if you haven't read it yet, I go into even more detail on how and why fermented foods are so great for your GI in this post.

 Well, this recipe came about with my brain turning over ways to preserve the apples coming in our CSA.
 And though I've posted about canning here at Bare Root, I'm definitely still a novice.
 Not to mention, a little too lazy for water-bath canning.
 And having begun to lacto-ferment so many different things lately and noticing how well they keep (albeit while taking up valuable fridge space), I just had to give this a try.